Beanpen/Library-System/README.md

 # Library-System
-This python program provides interfaces that allow users to manage books, ratings, and users in the library for a more convinient and easier library management.
+This python program provides interfaces that allow users to manage books, ratings, and users in the library for a more convenient and easier library management.

 # To initialize the program,